hangbale/photography-blog/README.md

  **directory structure**
  `assets` and `index.html` are mandatory.

  - theme root
-  |- assets
+   - assets
-  |- index.html
+   - index.html

  **available variables in template**
  - all the fields in `config.json`
  - item.exif // the EXIF info of image
     - parsed true/false if local parse exif info successed
-    - focal // 焦距
+    - focal
-    - iso   // 感光度
+    - iso
-    - shutter //快门
+    - shutter
-    - 光圈     // 光圈
+    - aperture
 - item.category album/none is a image collection
 - breadcrumbs // array of breadcrumb
   - title // path title